GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/README.md

     Contains all the data for the inference API.

 * #### pre-process
-    Contains all the scripts for the preprocessing environment.
+    Contains all the scripts for the pre-process environment.

 * #### train
     Contains all the scripts for the training environment.